 Your neighbors may not like how your satellite dish looks, but your HOA can't tell you to take it down.
 The FCC's Over-the-Air Reception Devices Rule (OTARD) protects your right to choose your cable television provider, which means you can have a satellite dish if you want one.

-However, they can tell you where you can install it and what sizes are allowed — if that's in their rules, that is.
+However, they can tell you where you can install it and what sizes are allowed, if that's in their rules, that is.

-Earn cash back on everyday purchases with this rare account
+Earn cash back on everyday purchases with a debit card

 Want to earn cash back on your everyday purchases without using a credit card?
 With the Discover®️ Cashback Debit Checking account (member FDIC), you can earn 1% cash back on up to $3,000 in debit card purchases each month!2 <p>See website for details.</p>